sav-che/TL-2/Authors/Romans, Bernard {std. Romans}.md

-> [!cite] BHL link: this entry starts at [page 875](https://www.biodiversitylibrary.org/item/103624#page/889/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 875](https://www.biodiversitylibrary.org/page/33190346) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Romans, Bernard (ca. 1720-1784), Dutch-born, English-naturalized, American patriot, surveyor and soldier; in Florida ca. 1760-1774, sometime as surveyor for the British government of West Florida; living in New York 1773-1775 as a writer; joined the American patriots in the rebellion against Great Britain 1775; captain in the Pennsylvania artillery 1776-1778; from 1778-1779 living in Wethersfield, Connecticut; working e.g. on a history of the Netherlands; captured by the British 1779, prisoner of war in England 1780-1783; died on the journey back to the United States. (*Romans*).
+Romans, Bernard (ca. 1720-1784), Dutch-born, English-naturalized, American patriot, surveyor and soldier; in Florida ca. 1760-1774, sometime as surveyor for the British government of West Florida; living in New York 1773-1775 as a writer; joined the American patriots in the rebellion against Great Britain 1775; captain in the Pennsylvania artillery 1776-1778; from 1778-1779 living in Wethersfield, Connecticut; working e.g. on a history of the Netherlands; captured by the British 1779, prisoner of war in England 1780-1783; died on the journey back to the United States.
+**Abbreviated name**: *Romans*

 #### Herbarium and types